Talcum Powder Products Lawsuits

 Recent testing of historical samples of these products has revealed the presence of asbestos and other toxic substances, and Johnson & Johnson has announced that they will stop selling talcum powder products that have been used by consumers for more than a century.

-If you or a loved one used talcum powder products and have been diagnosed with cancer, contact one of our experienced products liability attorneys today for a free consultation.
+If you or a loved one used talcum powder products and have been diagnosed with cancer, contact one of our experienced product liability attorneys today for a free consultation.

 Talcum powder is used for a variety of hygiene and cosmetic purposes.
 The powder is made of talc, a mineral containing magnesium, silicon and oxygen; and is recognized for its absorbent properties.